Have you ever wondered how to make a circle skirt? I have the perfect, quick and easy tutorial to help you make a circle

 (Matching Drawstring Bag Tutorial here)

-First, measure the waist of person you will be sewing for, then find the coordinating waist measurement on the chart.
+First, measure the waist of the person you will be sewing for, then find the coordinating waist measurement on the chart.
 If the measurement falls in between sizes, round down to the smaller size.
 Next, measure from the waist to the knee to calculate the skirt length, make sure to add 1 inch to account for seam allowances.

 You can find the Women's chart here.

 Fold the fabric in half aligning the raw edges together.

 Cut along both lines.
 Repeat this process with the other skirt piece.
 You will end up with a front and a back half circle skirt.

 With right sides together, pin the skirt front and back together.
 Sew both sides using a 3/8th-inch seam allowance.